toddjordan/guides/source/localizable/tutorial/service.md

 We'll use a unit test to validate the service.
-Unit tests are more isolated than integration tests and acceptance test, and are intended for testing specific login within a class.
+Unit tests are more isolated than integration tests and acceptance test, and are intended for testing specific logic within a class.

 For our service unit test, we'll want to verify that locations that have been previously loaded are fetched from cache, while new locations are created using the utility.
 We will isolate our tests from actually calling Google Maps by stubbing our map utility.